 As parents and facts of good parenting, we have a lot of expectations and hopes from our children.
 We want them to be happy, healthy, and prosperous in every aspect of their life.
 But make sure that your expectations don’t act as an unnecessary burden on your child.
 If he is not good at studies, accept it, and make yourself comfortable.
 This will motivate your child to work harder.
 Define your idea of success with them and make them enjoy learning without burdening them.
 This will give you answers to how to develop interest in studies.

-School is the center point of learning in the initial years of your child, but it should not be the end-all of learning.
-Don’t get disheartened over the school performance or teacher’s review about your child’s account.
-If your child doesn’t like studies, there are chances that his performance at the school will not be satisfactory.
+School is the centre point of learning in the initial years of your child, but it should not be the end-all of learning.
+Don’t get disheartened over the school performance or teacher’s review of your child’s account.
+If your child doesn’t like studies, there are chances that his performance at school will not be satisfactory.
 This is because every child needs a different environment to thrive.
 Traditional methods of schooling do not need to be enough to engross your child into learning.

 Give your children the freedom to follow their interests.
 Handle their test anxiety patiently and avoid taking an angry approach.
 This will divert them further from studies.

 Kids follow things that seek their interest.
-Teach them with the help of diagrams or cartoon pictures.
+Ask them to study with the help of diagrams or cartoon pictures.
 Draw mind maps or thought charts.
 Please provide them with coloured pens and encourage them to enjoy their studies.
 Be creative to attract their attention to reviews.
 This will help them in enjoying the process rather than avoiding it.
 Follow good parenting and know the difference.

 Just like the family eats together, celebrates together, make sure to learn together.
 Read exciting books, watch documentaries on exciting subjects, go to museums and the zoo.
 Show enthusiasm towards learning new things and explore education tools and your child will follow you.

 7. Minimize distractions